 A fail on any one of the above elements will result in a fail for the building design overall.

-An incredibly thermally efficient, air tight building system with minimal linear or repeated thermal bridging such as Kingspan TEK from Point1 Building Systems can be used as a major component in the creation of a low or zero energy home.
+An incredibly thermally efficient, air tight building system with minimal linear or repeated thermal bridging such as the Kingspan TEK™ Building System from Point1 Building Systems can be used as a major component in the creation of a low or zero energy home.